What does it take for a company to become an employee engagement champion?

 7. Maintain momentum.

 Once you’ve addressed areas needing improvement, talk about them.
 Communicate straightforward updates to your team.
-People want to see action come out from their feedback.
+People want to see action come out of their feedback.
 Coincidentally, this also upholds one of Nextiva’s values: Caring.

 How Nextiva implements survey feedback